Kevin O'Leary: Filmography

+Film

+Political activity

 In January 2016, O'Leary offered to invest $1 million in the economy of Alberta in exchange for the resignation of Premier Rachel Notley and appeared with four other prospective leadership candidates at a conference for federal Conservatives in late February 2016, where he gave a presentation titled "If I Run, This is How."
 During his speech, he predicted that the Liberal government would fall within four years of economic collapse.

 2017 federal Conservative Party leadership race

-Following Stephen Harper's resignation as leader of the Conservative Party of Canada, O'Leary attended Conservative Party gatherings in February and May 2016, leading to public speculation about whether he would run for 2017 leadership election.
+Following Stephen Harper's resignation as leader of the Conservative Party of Canada, O'Leary attended Conservative Party gatherings in February and May 2016, leading to public speculation about whether he would run for the 2017 leadership election.

 In February 2016, Maxime Bernier, a Conservative Quebecois politician, criticized O'Leary, calling him a "tourist" for wanting to be prime minister without being able to speak French.
 Bernier later explained that he wanted all leadership candidates to learn French and praised his fellow leadership contender Lisa Raitt, who was trying to improve her French.
 O'Leary stated that he was taking French lessons, and he promised to learn French in time for the next federal election.

-On 18 January 2017, O'Leary officially entered the Conservative leadership race.
+On January 18, 2017, O'Leary officially entered the Conservative leadership race.
 That same day, his former Dragons' Den co-star Arlene Dickinson stated that she found O'Leary to be too "self-interested and opportunistic" to be qualified for the office of prime minister.
 In response, another former Dragons' Den co-star, W. Brett Wilson, endorsed O'Leary, highlighting differences between O'Leary as a businessman and his TV persona.

-On 1 February 2017, O'Leary posted a video of himself shooting in a Miami gun range.
+On February 1, 2017, O'Leary posted a video of himself shooting in a Miami gun range.
 It was removed from Facebook out of respect for the funeral for three victims of the Quebec City mosque shooting on that day.
 It was also revealed that he was in New York promoting one of his business ventures when this occurred.
 O'Leary later apologized for the timing of this post.